comfies/custard/README.md

 custard (stylized in all lowercase letters) is a stacking/floating window manager for X.Org.
 It arranges windows on a grid, i.e. there is a virtual grid on the screen, windows are positioned by X and Y coordinates, as well as sized over X and Y coordinates.

+custard is based on subtle, 2bwm, swm, and howm.
+Some of the codebase was based off of code from the various projects listed, and as such, thanks, and credit where due to the credits of said projects.

 # Installation

 ```